dzigor92/pogo-code-redemption/README.md

 > Tip: You can press `Ctrl+Enter` (`⌘+Enter` on macOS) while the textarea is focused to load codes quickly.
 > Bonus: If you refresh the page, the pending list will be restored automatically and the textarea will repopulate so you can keep going.
 > Need printed codes?
 Press **Printable sheet** and download/print the generated template.
+(Debe abrirse desde el mismo navegador, porque la hoja usa los códigos guardados localmente).

 ## Embedding in Google Sites